HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 ## How the Website Works
 - the user inputs the required stuff and then clicks submit, initally there location is shown on the map.
-- this submitted data is propigated to the llmprocessing here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to proccess the data and generate recommendations.
+- this submitted data is propigated to the places fetch here we first fetch the nearby places by using google maps api and then we use this location data along with the user inputs to the flask backend.
+We proccess the data and generate recommendations for the user and return it.
-- these recommendations contain info about the object that when returned to the frontend can be parsed and extracted for things like location, address etc.
+- this recommendations places object contain info about the places that can be parsed and extracted for things like location, address etc.
-- once all this is done we display the location on the location card which sits ontop of the map which now displays the recommended place along with additional info.
+- once all this is done we first send this user promt data to the springboot backend to be stored in a sql database.
+Then we display the location to the user with the map and location card.
+** below are some ex snippets of code detailing important parts of the proccess (NOT COMPLETE CODE JUST PARTS OF IT)

 **Ex Data, the places nearby search returns us a json file that looks something like this, this data is needed for the website to work**
 ```json